iodigital-com/io-technology/data/blog/ng-mocks.md

 date: '2023-09-28'
 tags: ['frontend', 'angular', 'unit-tests']
 images: ['/articles/ng-mocks/ng-mocks-cover.png']
-summary: 'There are multiple ways to speedup unit-tests development in Angular.
-Let me show you one of them.'
+summary: 'There are multiple ways to speed up unit tests development in Angular.
+Let me show two of them using the NG-Mocks library.'
 authors: ['alexey-ses']
 theme: 'blue'
 ---

-## Why it takes so much time to create unit-tests?
+## Why does it take so much time to create unit tests?

-Unit-tests are important part of any application.
-But development of robust unit-tests takes time.
+Unit tests are an important part of any application.
+However, the development of robust unit tests takes time.
 One of the things that takes a lot of that time is mocking all the dependencies.
-Angular CLI doesn't help you a lot, because it only generates initial `.spec` file with default TestBed configuration.
-So how can you speedup unit-tests development in Angular?
+Angular CLI doesn't help you a lot, because it only generates the initial `.spec` file with default TestBed configuration.
+So how can you speed up unit test development in Angular?

 ## Mock the dependencies with NG-Mocks library

-[NG-Mocks](https://ng-mocks.sudo.eu/) is testing library which helps to mock all the dependencies.
+[NG-Mocks](https://ng-mocks.sudo.eu/) is a testing library that helps to mock all the dependencies.
 It has plenty of helper functions that would be useful as well.
 I would like to show you two helper functions that might help you the most.

 ### Speedup TestBed module configuration with MockProvider function

 Each component or service might depend on other components and services.
-Here's an example of service that depends on HttpClient, Router and OAuthService:
+Here's an example of a service that depends on HttpClient, Router and OAuthService:

 ```typescript:auth.service.ts
 @Injectable({